Adder stone: In Russian mythology

 In Russian folklore, adder stones were believed to be the abodes of spirits called Kurinyi Bog ("The Chicken God").
 Kurinyi Bog were the guardians of chickens, and their stones were placed into farmyards to counteract the possible evil effects of the Kikimora (The wives of the Domovoi, the house spirits.)
 Kikimora, who also guarded and took care of chickens, could often unleash misery upon hens they did not like by plucking out their feathers.

-In English Folklore
+In English folklore

 In the seaside town Hastings there is a local legend that the town is under an enchantment known as Crowley's Curse, said to have been conjured by Aleister Crowley who lived in Hastings at the end of his life.
-The curse compells anyone who has lived in Hastings to always return, no matter how far away they move, or for how long.
+The curse compels anyone who has lived in Hastings to always return, no matter how far away they move, or for how long.
 The curse can only be broken by taking a stone with a hole running through it from Hastings beach.